 Member Benefits provided to SIGCAS Members:

 - Discounted registration fee for SIGCAS sponsored conferences and workshops.
-For FY 2018 this includes LIMITS ’18 and the annual workshop to be held in conjunction with the 2018 SIGCSE Symposium.
+For FY 2019 this includes DEV’19 and the annual workshop to be held in conjunction with the 2019 SIGCSE Symposium

-- "In cooperation" sponsor of several ACM and non-ACM conferences related to SIGCAS' interests.
+- "In cooperation" sponsor of several ACM and non-ACM conferences related to SIGCAS' interests, including LIMITS

 Community Benefits provided by SIGCAS: